BOringuserN4/CPO_WinterPalace_LAB1/README.md

 1.Add a class named Value which is used to provide static value.
 Before I used this method, lot of ways had been tried.
 I want to get the same effect as static in Java.
+Unfortunately.
-Unfortunately, I'm not that familiar with Python syntax.
+I'm not that familiar with Python syntax.

 2.I tested different way to test undefined behavior.
 In C++ it's can be very easy, such as f(i++,i++) can cause undefined behavior.